The best sales to shop this weekend: Dyson, AirPods Pro, Nordstrom and more | CNN Underscored

 - If you’re in need of a printer, the refurbished HP Officejet 6812e-All-in-One Inkjet Printer is just $88.99 when you use the Underscored-exclusive code CNNGSJK at checkout.

-- Jachs New York is having a 4-for-1 short sleeve shirt special, with four shirts totalling $79 when you use the code SS4.
+- Jachs New York is having a 4-for-1 short-sleeve shirt special, with four shirts totaling $79 when you use the code SS4.

-- Get an extra 40% off clearance at Eddie Bauer, featuring styles for men, women and kids when you use the code FALL40.
+- Get an extra 40% off clearance at Eddie Bauer, featuring styles for men, women and kids, when you use the code FALL40.

 - Make your home smell like heaven now that candles from Yankee Candle, Homesick and more are as low as $6 on Amazon.